Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 b

-between two such vertices, we dene the rst-shell neighborhood as the union
+} between two such vertices, we define the first-shell neighborhood as the union

 N(e) = N